rslim087a/Learn-the-Part-Java-Workbooks-Challenges/6. Arrays (Challenge)/Part 3.md

 ```

 `checkRows():` will check every row for a straight X or straight O:
- - In each row, add 1 to `count` if there's an X.
+    - The outer loop must run through each row while the inner loop runs through every character in that row.
- - Subtract 1 if there's an O.
+    - In each row, add 1 to count if there's an X. Subtract 1 if there's an O.

 ![](https://firebasestorage.googleapis.com/v0/b/learnthepart-75aed.appspot.com/o/images%2Fa6bf9e15-3738-466c-816a-dc7beefddf3b?alt=media&token=76aeac14-202e-4cca-b948-e58755109d84)